amortensen/dots-protocol/draft-teague-dots-protocol.md

 The /filters endpoint on a DOTS server is a read-write resource through which a DOTS client may request that the DOTS server add, retrieve, modify and delete traffic filters to an active mitigation requested through the signal channel.

+DOTS servers SHOULD indicate lack of support for filtering by returning a 501 Not Implemented status to any request for a filters URI.
+If a DOTS client attempts to apply a filter to flows which the DOTS server determines do not belong to the DOTS client, the DOTS server MUST respond with a 403 Forbidden.

 A filter is a match and an action on match.
 As discussed above in
 {{data-channel-limitations}}, actions are restricted to black- and white-listing